BronxNet: Shows

 Open 2.0 is a show produced, written and hosted by participating Bronx high school students in a magazine style.
 The show covers issues pertaining to a younger audience.

 Bronx Live! is a show in the style of a monthly series that showcases performing artists, musicians, singers and art institutions.
 It has been on the air since September 1995.

 Bronx Currents is a show that broadcasts local meetings pertaining to the community, such as debates, seminars and town meetings.
 There are also occasional documentaries highlighting individuals from the neighborhood, either from politics, sports or the community.

 BronxTalk is a talk show hosted by Gary Axelbank that is focused on local happenings, crime, economic development and education.
 Axelbank has guests on the show frequently to help explain issues to the Bronx community.

 BronxNet Sports is a sports show that brings live coverage, highlights and analysis for local high school and college sports teams.

 Bronx Journal is another issue-related talk show, hosted by Miguel Perez, which has a more national and international basis, while still catering to the local community.

 Bronx Flavor is an Emmy-nominated show with Justin Bornal, who plays the fictional character Baron Ambrosia, in which Ambrosia takes the audience through the Bronx and highlights a small family-owned restaurant and its food, while keeping a comedic tone and giving history and background on the food of choice.

 Art and About is a show with Daniel Hauben where he takes the viewer on a process to show how to create art in the world.

+Vet Talk is a show hosted by Gonzalo Duran, a United States Marine Corps veteran and the Chief Executive Officer of Devil Dog USA Incorporated.
+The program serves as a platform for individuals and organizations involved in veteran support to present information about their resources, services, and initiatives, as well as to share personal and organizational experiences related to veteran affairs.